Here's Why Alcohol Labels Don't Show Nutritional Information

 Alcohol is regulated by the Alcohol and Tobacco Tax and Trade Bureau (TTB) and it would be up to this organization to require alcohol companies to disclose nutritional information.

-When Prohibition was repealed in 1935, Congress passed the Alcohol Administration Act, which would eventually become the TTB to ensure that tax revenue was generated from newly legal alcohol.
+After Prohibition was repealed in 1932, Congress passed the Alcohol Administration Act in 1935 which would eventually become the TTB to ensure that tax revenue was generated from newly legal alcohol.
 And so in the ’90s, when the FDA required nutritional labels on other goods, alcohol was not affected.
 (With the exception of alcoholic drinks with seven percent alcohol or less that don’t contain malted barley, because those are regulated by the FDA.)

 Change won’t come easily.